 As a person who wants to move to Germany from South Africa, one must make sure that all the legal requirements imposed by the German law are completed.
 In the situation of South African nationals, the German migration law stipulates that the visa is necessary when entering the German territory, for both short-term and long-term stays.

 Our immigration lawyer in Germany can provide legal assistance on the procedures that have to be met by South Africans and can also present the visa exemptions applicable for this nationality.
-You can also obtain information on the types of documents you should prepare if you are interested to move to Germany from South Africa.
+You can also obtain information on the types of documents you should prepare if you are interested to relocate to Germany from South Africa.